niw/rubies/README.md

 1. Clone this repository to `~/.rubies`.

 2. Source `~/.rubies/src/rubies.sh` in your `~/.bashrc` or `~/.zshrc`.
-    Sorry, but no `csh` support.
+    Sorry, no `csh` support.

         source "$HOME/.rubies/src/rubies.sh"

 3. Install Ruby into `~/.rubies` by yourself from Ruby source code.
-    Example configure script, patches are in `~/.rubies/src/`.
+    Example configure scripts, patches are in `~/.rubies/src/`.

         $ tar xzvf ruby-enterprise-1.8.7-2009.10.tar.gz
         $ cd ruby-enterprise-1.8.7-2009.10